 ov::Core Class Reference Documentation.

 // Read model files and decrypt them into temporary memory block

 decrypt_file(weights_file, password, weights_data);

-Hardware-based protection such as Intel Software Guard Extensions (Intel SGX) can be used to protect decryption operation secrets and bind them to a device.
-For more information, see the Intel Software Guard Extensions.
+Hardware-based protection such as Intel Software Guard Extensions (Intel SGX) can be utilized to protect decryption operation secrets and bind them to a device.
+For more information, go to Intel Software Guard Extensions.

 ov::Core::read_model to set model representations and weights respectively.